 Locate Multiple Domains in Search Results is a free userscript that can visualize results from those domains in the Google, Yahoo and Bing search engines.

 The script unfortunately requires manual editing of its code to add domains to it but more about that later.

-The userscript basically allows the configuration of an unlimited number of sites that should be highlighted in the three popular search engines.
-Each site can get its own color code for additional means of visualizing them.
+The userscript supports the configuration of an unlimited number of sites that should be highlighted in the three popular search engines.
+Each site can have individual colors assigned to it for additional means of visualizing them.
 It is of course also possible to use one color for all sites, or use colors for specific site groups.